 You are here

-Whales and dolphins are highly intelligent animals who want and need to live in complex social groups.
+Whales and dolphins are highly intelligent creatures who want and need to live in complex social groups.
 In captivity they will usually have been separated from their families, often in cruel hunts and some when they are very young.

 Wild whales and dolphins can swim up to 100 miles a day, hunting and playing.
 In captivity they have very little space and cannot behave naturally.
 A concrete tank can never replace their ocean home.